Blazemeter/blazemeter-gem/README.md

 First you must initialize your Blazemeter instance:
     blazemeter api:init

+or

+	blazemeter api:init -a XXXYYY

 This will prompt you to enter your user key which will be saved so you don't need to do it again.
-However if you want to change your user key you can do it by using api:login command:
+However if you want to change your user key you can do it by removing the current key using api:reset command:

-    blazemeter api:login
+    blazemeter api:reset

 To create a new test: